magento/devdocs/.github/CONTRIBUTING.md

 ![Contributing workflow](https://devdocs.magento.com/common/images/contribute-write-submit-pr.png)

 1. Create a new branch on your fork.
 Use a name that best describes the work, or references a GitHub issue number.
 1. Edit or create markdown (`.md`) files in your branch.
 1. When ready, push your branch to your fork.
 1. Create a PR to the [magento/devdocs repo](https://github.com/magento/devdocs).
 Fill out as much info as possible and link any GitHub issues.

+   In general, you should use `master` as the base branch when creating a PR.
+If your contribution is related to a release that is in progress, use the version-specific integration branch (`2.3.1-integration`).

 The DevDocs team and Maintainers will review the PR and help with formatting and navigation.

 **Note:** If you have not signed the [Magento Contributor Agreement](https://magento.com/content/magento-contributor-agreement), the PR provides a link.
 We require a signed form and agreement to the terms for contribution.